 - Do all trustees participate in decisions and are they properly documented?

-How are Trust payments for beneficiaries determined and documented?
-How do trustees ensure that payments to beneficiaries are fair to
+- How are Trust payments for beneficiaries determined and documented?
+How do trustees ensure that payments to beneficiaries are fair to all beneficiaries?

 - Do all trustees understand the financial position of the trust and the level of risk inherent in the trust assets held?